enlight/polymer-ts-decorators/README.md

 Polymer(MyElement.prototype);
 ```

-@property
+@property()
 ---------
-A property decorator that adds a Polymer property definition to the
+Generates a property decorator that adds a Polymer property definition to the
 [`properties`](https://www.polymer-project.org/1.0/docs/devguide/properties.html)
 property on the class prototype.